-Update: In lieu of the new Netflix documentary “Sons of Sam,” we are rerunning and updating our post on the subject from last year.
+Update: In lieu of the Netflix documentary “Sons of Sam,” we are rerunning and updating our post on the subject.
 We would highly recommend viewing the documentary.
 It focuses on the travails of a real (versus standard hack) journalist Maury Terry (1946-2015) and the cognitive dissonance and push back he received for his persistent effort in bringing out the truth.
 The documentary well shows Terry being nitpicked for some of his methods and his personality by Monday morning quarterbacks and phony journos and police.

 We present some different aspects of the case, but the documentary adds more color and the timeline as well.
 The combination will be a big wakeup call to the nature of discordian evil in our world.

 We would add that the shootings stopped because Berkowitz accomplice John Wheat Carr cleared out of town, and was murdered shortly thereafter in Minot, North Dakota.
 The other flying monkey villain Michael Carr was run off the road and killed a short time later.

 Ronald Sisman, who was part of a snuff film crew at the murder scenes was well covered by the documentary.
 He and his girl friend were in turned murdered in their apartment as the cult tied the loose ends together.

 Winter Watch provided particulars of the role of depraved pornographer Robert Mapplethorpe as a snuff film collector in this tawdry affair.
 This was uncovered by Terry in interviews with Jesse Turner, another cult member.
 The claim is that Mapplethorpe had Sisman killed because he pocketed his money and failed to turn over the “Sons of Sam” snuff films.
 Sisman’s apartment was ransacked.
 This Mapplethorpe connection was not covered in the documentary.
 Read “Robert Mapplethorpe: Promoting Cultural Degeneracy, Weaponizing Modern Art.”